dnikiel/apollo-interactions/README.md

 # apollo-interactions

-Simple application to demostrate use of apollo server, apollo client and redux-toolkit.
+Simple application to demonstrate use of apollo server, apollo client and redux-toolkit.
 For client app to work properly you need to have server running.

 To run server app: